Caring for Jumping Spiders

 To feed your spider, just drop the insect in its cage and wait for it to be pounced upon.
 When the spider is done eating it, you will want to remove the insect shells so that they don’t stink up the cage.

-Watering your spider:
+Watering your spider

-Cohabitation and mating of spiders:
+Cohabitation and mating of spiders

 It is generally suggested that you have a separate cage for each spider.
 If you put two females together or two males together, they will most likely fight to the death.